DEADLINE: Extended to October 28, 2019

 the Competition, are supported to participate in the Competition to be held

-Tuesday, July 24, 2018 at the IADR/PER General Session & Exhibition in
+Tuesday, March 17, 2020 at the IADR/AADR/CADR General Session & Exhibition in

 IADR and Unilever Oral Care are committed to the intent, success and future of the IADR Unilever Hatton Competition and Awards.
-With an increased contribution from the IADR, support for each competitor remains the same for the IADR/PER General Session & Exhibition in London, England, July 25-28, 2018 and includes four nights' hotel, round trip airfare and meeting registration.
+With an increased contribution from the IADR, support for each competitor remains the same for this General Session & Exhibition in Vancouver, BC, Canada and includes four nights' hotel, round trip airfare and meeting registration.